 - Truman D. Picard Scholarship Program — Assists Native American students pursuing a higher education degree in natural resources.

 - Rocky Mountain Elk Foundation’s Wildlife Leadership Award — Awarded to juniors and seniors chosen for their leadership ability, dedication to wildlife conservation, and scholastic achievements.

 - Richard C. Ryan Packaging Education Scholarship — Supports students majoring in packaging engineering or a related field.

 - SavATree scholarships — The program awards outstanding students majoring in arboriculture or a related field through horticulture scholarships and forestry scholarships.

 - Trees Virginia Academic Scholarships — Supports undergraduate and graduate students studying urban forestry at Virginia colleges.

 - Udall Foundation Undergraduate Scholarships — Awards scholarships to college sophomores and juniors for leadership, public service, and commitment to issues related to Native American nations or the environment.

-- Virginia Association of Soil and Water Conservation Districts Student Scholarships — Provides financial support to students majoring in or showing a strong desire to major in natural resource conservation and/or environmental studies.
+- Virginia Association of Soil and Water Conservation Districts Student Scholarships — Provides financial support to students majoring in or showing a strong desire to major in natural resources conservation and/or environmental studies.

 - Virginia Chapter of the Wildlife Society Scholarship — Awards one $500 scholarship to a junior or senior enrolled at a Virginia college or university who has the potential to make significant contributions to the field of wildlife management.

-- Izaak Walton League of American (IWLA) National Conservation Scholarship — Supports rising juniors and seniors from recognized conservation or environment-related degree programs
+- Izaak Walton League of America (IWLA) National Conservation Scholarship — Supports rising juniors and seniors from recognized conservation or environment-related degree programs.